OjasMor/Traffic_Light_Classifier/README.md

 5. **Evaluate your model**.
     To pass this project, your classifier must be >90% accurate and never classify any red lights as green; it's likely that you'll need to improve the accuracy of your classifier by changing existing features or adding new features.
 I'd also encourage you to try to get as close to 100% accuracy as possible!

-Here are some sample images from the dataset (from left to right: red, green, and yellow traffic lights):
+Some sample images from the dataset (from left to right: red, green, and yellow traffic lights):
 <img src="images/all_lights.png" width="50%" height="50%">

 ---
 ### *Here's what you need to know to complete the project:*

-Some template code has already been provided for you, but you'll need to implement additional code steps to successfully complete this project.
-Any code that is required to pass this project is marked with **'(IMPLEMENTATION)'** in the header.
-There are also a couple of questions about your thoughts as you work through this project, which are marked with **'(QUESTION)'** in the header.
-Make sure to answer all questions and to check your work against the [project rubric](https://review.udacity.com/#!/rubrics/1213/view) to make sure you complete the necessary classification steps!

-Your project submission will be evaluated based on the code implementations you provide, and on two main classification criteria.
-Your complete traffic light classifier should have:
 1. **Greater than 90% accuracy**
 2. ***Never* classify red lights as green**